othei99/Maze_Chomp/TESTING_GUIDE.md

 ## ✅ Game Status: READY TO PLAY!

-This Pac-Man-style game is **fully functional** and ready for testing by anyone on any system.
+This PacMan-style game is **fully functional** and ready for testing by anyone on any system.

 ## 📋 Prerequisites